adventuregamestudio/ags/iOS/README.md

 ##iOS app

-There is an xcode 3.2.6 project in the <SOURCE>/iOS/xcode directory.
-It requires the iOS SDK 4.x.
-The project should build on Snow Leopard or Lion with either xcode 3.x or 4.x.
+There is an Xcode project in the <SOURCE>/iOS/xcode directory.
+It requires a minimum of the iOS SDK 8.0.
+The project should build on OS X Mavericks (version 10.9) or above with Xcode 6.0.1 or above.

-iOS SDK 6: The armv7s architecture must be removed from the build targets because only armv7 libraries are included with this source code.

 To build from command line, change to <SOURCE>/iOS/xcode/ags and run